 Beneficial clover

 Adding clover as a ground cover or a green manure can mean future plantings will thrive or, as the saying goes, “They will be as happy as a pig in clover.”
 Of course, bees love clover flowers, so be sure to plant your clover where you are less likely to step on a bee.
 Clover controls If clover is causing problems in your garden or landscape, the best control methods are hand-pulling, hoeing, and mulch.
 The mulch needs to be 4 to 6 inches deep to block clover.
 Clover seeds are very rugged, so composting and solarization are generally not effective controls.
 If you have bright green clover popping up in a yellow lawn, your soil is probably low on nitrogen.
 Did you know that a group of clovers is called a cluff?
 I didn’t either.
-Bermuda buttercup is a sunny yellow flower that appears in San Jose, California, each winter and spring.
+Bermuda buttercup is a sunny yellow flower that appears in many warm regions, each winter and spring.
 Originally planted as an ornamental (oops), we now know that this South African invasive weed has the potential to make life quite difficult for our native species.
 Also known as sourgrass, Buttercup oxalis, Oxalis cernua, or simply oxalis, this low growing perennial is difficult to control.
 [The oxalis family is actually quite large and we will discuss that another day.]
 Close cousin to creeping woodsorrel, oxalis contains relatively high levels of oxalic acid, which is what gives it its sour taste.
 That is also why they should not be consumed in large quantities by livestock or your backyard chickens.
 Bermuda buttercup description Three heart-shaped leaves that resemble clover make Bermuda buttercup (Oxalis pes-caprea) easy to identify.
 Most Bermuda buttercup plants have a loose rosette of basal leaves and tall stems, usually a foot tall, that feature bright yellow, 5-petalled flowers.
 You may see brown or purple spots on the leaves.
 Tiny bulblets form around the stem and more bulbs develop underground.
 Bermuda buttercup plants produce an average of 10 to 20 bulbs each year.
 Bermuda buttercup also spreads using runners and through contaminated soil.
 Controlling Bermuda buttercup

 This weed is very difficult to control, once it takes hold.
 Pulling the weeds does little to eliminate them, since the bulbs left behind are perfectly capable of starting the whole process over again.
 While Bermuda buttercup is rarely a problem in lawns, in can quickly become a serious problem in landscapes and home gardens.
 In the past 10 years, this invasive weed has choked out many native plants.
 Homeowners are urged to eradicate this weed, to help prevent its spread into wildlands, where permanent damage may occur.
 Use the methods below to control Bermuda buttercup on your property, and please educate your neighbors, before it is too late.